Please don’t feed waterfowl

 Feeding waterfowl can create many problems for the birds as well as for the environment.
-This practice is discouraged by Audubon Society of Portland.
 The notion that waterfowl cannot survive without human intervention is false.

+3. Severe habitat degradation.
 Providing food quickly attracts concentrations of waterfowl beyond what the natural ecosystem can support.
 Large concentrations of waterfowl can reduce water quality and de-vegetate natural areas.
 Concentrating large populations of waterfowl into small natural areas is not a sustainable strategy.
-As numbers increase, natural forage will decrease and individuals will only become more dependent upon handouts.
+As numbers increase, natural forage will decrease and individuals will only become more dependent upon humans to provide them food.

 **Portions of this document taken from Massachusetts Audubon Society “Feeding Waterfowl” article.